zbmowrey/gilfoyle/README.md

 automatically point to the correct AWS account, and to tag/name resources with the appropriate environment name.

-Run 'terraform workspace new develop' and then terraform init.
+Run `terraform workspace new develop` and then `terraform init`.
 Then go into Terraform Cloud and **update the settings on your workspace**.
 You want to run deployments LOCALLY rather than remote.
 We do this because TF Cloud isn't aware of the workspace name.